Abortion ruling prompts variety of reactions from states | WTOP News

 INDIANA

-Political control: Indiana has a Republican-dominated Legislature and a Republican governor who favors restricting abortion access.
+Political control: Indiana has a Republican-dominated Legislature and a GOP governor who favors restricting abortion access.

-What’s happened since Dobbs: Indiana Republican Senate leaders on July 20 proposed a ban on all abortions with exceptions for rape, incest and to protect a woman’s life.
-It’s a move that comes amid a political firestorm over a 10-year-old rape victim who traveled to Indiana from Ohio for an abortion.
+What’s happened since Dobbs: Indiana Republican Senate leaders proposed a ban on all abortions with exceptions for rape, incest and to protect a woman’s life.
+The legislation narrowly passed the state Senate on July 30 after a contentious week of arguments over exceptions for rape and incest.

 What’s in effect: Abortion in Indiana is still legal up to about 20 weeks, with tighter restrictions after 13 weeks.
 Federal judges have lifted several previous injunctions – including abortions based on disability, gender, and race.
 Indiana doctors must also report abortions they perform on patients under 16 and procedures with complications.